Triptorelin (Decapeptyl®) for breast cancer

 This treatment can cause vaginal bleeding or change the usual pattern of periods.

 You may have bleeding when you start this treatment, or if you change to it from another treatment.
-If bleeding continues for more than a few days, tell your doctor or nurse.
+If bleeding continues for more than a few days, tell your doctor, nurse or pharmacist.

 If you have periods, you may find they become irregular, lighter, or sometimes stop altogether during this treatment.
 This does not always mean you are unable to get pregnant.
 Even if your periods stop or are irregular when taking this treatment, you still need to use contraception to prevent a pregnancy.
-Your doctor or nurse can tell you more about this.
+Your doctor, nurse or pharmacist can tell you more about this.

 Erection problems